vdrasutis/Hangfire.PostgreSql/README.md

 ------------
 Install Hangfire, see https://github.com/HangfireIO/Hangfire#installation

-Download source files and build your own binaries or use nuget package.
+Download source files and build your own binaries or just use nuget package.

 ```csharp
 app.UseHangfireServer(new BackgroundJobServerOptions(),